Overview

 Drawing on the expertise of the School of Engineering and the School of Natural Science at Trinity, this programme focuses on delivering a research-inspired, outcome-based educational experience to students.

 Students complete an integrated five-year course consisting of four year B.Sc. plus an additional year of study leading to a M.A.I.
-(St.) or MAES.
+(St.) or Master's in Applied Environmental Science.
 During the first three years a balanced and integrated programme of modules in environmental science and engineering is provided.

-Following completion of the first three years of the course, students start to follow a more specialised programme in one of the following strands, although there is still many shared courses and projects between the two strands:
+Following completion of the first three years of the course, students start to follow a more specialised programme in one of Environmental Engineering or Applied Environmental Science, although there is still many shared courses and projects between the two strands.

-This new course will be delivered through laboratory practicals, lectures and field work which includes international trips.
-The course has been designed to embed a diverse array of assessment approaches across the entire 5 year programme.
+This course will be delivered through laboratory practicals, lectures and field work which includes international trips.
+The course has been designed to embed a diverse array of assessment approaches across the entire five-year programme.
 These include summative and formative assessment approaches, peer assessment, group assessment, self- assessment and more conventional continuous and exam assessment methods.

 Students who spend the first semester of fourth year in Trinity may then spend the second semester on an industrial placement where they complete an industry-based project.
 Students following this mode will have two project supervisors: a staff member of the host company, to provide day-to- day guidance whilst on placement as well as liaison with Trinity and a member of Trinity’s academic staff.
 Alternatively, students who have chosen the Environmental Engineering route may opt to spend the fourth year on the Cluster/Unitech programme in a partner University, or on an Erasmus exchange as per existing M.A.I.
 (St.).